-1. Requests for inspection of records should be submitted in writing on an official request form to the Custodian and must be sufficiently specific as to enable the Custodian to locate the information requested with reasonable effort.
-The District has determined that the use of an official request form is necessary for the efficient handling of public records requests.
+1. Requests for inspection of Public Records are to be submitted in writing on an official request form to the Custodian and must be sufficiently specific as to enable the Custodian to locate the information requested with reasonable effort.
+The District has determined that the use of an official request form is necessary for the efficient handling of Public Records requests.
 2. Requests may be submitted by mail, fax, e-mail, or hand-delivery.